-If you are planning on hiring someone soon, these are the three assessments you should consider.
+If you are planning on hiring someone soon, these are the assessments

 The following are the online assessments we offer: